shinsenter/defer.js/docs/apis.md

 <a name="Function"></a>

 ## Function
-A code snippet that can be called, or a variable that refers to the function.
+A piece of code that can be executed, or a variable that refers to a function.

 **Kind**: global typedef
 **See**: [https://developer.mozilla.org/docs/Glossary/Function](https://developer.mozilla.org/docs/Glossary/Function)